 If integrators are growing rapidly and reach +20 ..
 30% during few seconds or the offset adaptations are being rewritten (are increasing), the crankcase ventilation valve does not work properly.
 More detailed diagnostics of crankcase ventilation described here.

-Note: a test of crankcase valve should be performed in Homogeneous mode.
+Note: a test of the crankcase valve should be performed in Homogeneous mode.
 Control Lambda values of wide-band probes (should be around 1,0).

 6. Evaluation of intake manifold air-tightness